Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls.md

 ---

+The kernel uses a few syscalls prefixed with `__`.
+These syscalls are private, and are meant for kernel use only.
+Do not rely on these syscalls existing or being stable - use the public interfaces instead, as these are guaranteed to be reliable.

-The following pages list every syscall available in the Phoenix kernel.
+The following pages list every public syscall available in the Phoenix kernel.
 They are grouped by the part of the system they interact with.

 Note: All syscalls can throw an error if the arguments are not the right type.
 The error list specified by each syscall does not include this fact, so even if a syscall says it does not throw errors it may still throw when an argument is invalid.